 *Thank you to Kimberly Kaye, host of Mid-day Mix on WFKX 96Kix in Jackson, Tennessee, for always supporting my writing!
 Listen HERE for the interview!

 *I had so much fun with the Powerhouse of Women!

-* Thank you to the DOPE GIRL Book Club for having me!!!
+* Thank you to the DOPE Girl Conversations Book Club for having me!!!